MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \begin{eqnarray}
 \text{point estimate}\ \pm\ 1.96\times SE
 \end{eqnarray}
 There are three components to this interval: the point estimate, "1.96", and the standard error.
-The choice of $1.96\times SE$ was based on capturing 95% of the data since the estimate is within 1.96 standard errors of the true value about 95% of the time.
+The choice of $1.96\times SE$ was based on capturing 95% of the distribution since the estimate is within 1.96 standard errors of the true value about 95% of the time.
 The choice of 1.96 corresponds to a 95% confidence level.

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">If $X$ is a normally distributed random variable, how often will $X$ be within 2.58 standard deviations of the mean?^[This is equivalent to asking how often the $Z$ score will be larger than -2.58 but less than 2.58.
 (For a picture, see Figure \@ref(fig:choosingZForCI).)
 To determine this probability, look up -2.58 and 2.58 in the normal probability table (0.0049 and 0.9951).
 Thus, there is a $0.9951-0.0049 \approx 0.99$ probability that the unobserved random variable $X$ will be within 2.58 standard deviations of the mean.]</div>\EndKnitrBlock{guidedpractice}